boom-army/docs/roadmap.md

 ### Market cap spread

 We've targeted 420M tokens to give a good price range on our journey to a fully diluted market cap up to $1 billion.
 Of course this will be dependant in the short term on amount in circulation.
-When we hit mainnet, that figure will be roughly 5M tokens of the toal supply.
+When we hit mainnet, that figure will be roughly 5M tokens of the total supply.

 ### Token allocation split